 Ideal for families, Rasa Sayang's interior and wooden furnishing are entirely Minangkabau-inspired and complements the resort's surrounding greenery to a tee.
 Families have three rooms to debate over namely, Superior Family, Family and Executive Family rooms.
 Whichever room you choose, you can enjoy the fresh air from your own private balcony that overlooks a garden or the resort's landscape before whisking away to the sandy beach of Batu Ferringhi.

 Imagine a poolside cafe with banana soft toys placed on light yellow-green tables.
 These are the things you'll find at Cool Bananas Poolside Cafe, a cosy hideout for adult and children alike.
-There's a Playstation 2 for a father and son duel as well as a mini library and internet facilities (at a minimum fee) for kids who prefers solitary over Star Wars Battlefront II.
+There's a Playstation 2 for a father and son duel as well as a mini library and internet facilities (at a minimum fee) for kids who prefers Solitaire over Star Wars Battlefront II.
 Kids combo menu is also on offer for a quick refuel or alternatively, grill your own meats at the 'Do-it-yourself poolside barbecue' - get your child to help with plating.
-On gloomy weathers, duck out at the Koko-Nuts Kids Club.
+If the weather is gloomy, duck out at the Koko-Nuts Kids Club.
 Supervised by trained staff, the room consists of an indoor playground, a TV and video area as well as a designed carpeted room for toddlers complete with baby cots and soft toys.
 Activity-wise, events like leaf painting, stick puppets, face painting and movie screenings are free.